Zavy86/esagonario/README.md

 # esagonario
-A word game based on the NYT's Spelling Bee
+> A simple word game based on the NYT's Spelling Bee